 Although all plant-based foods carry a certain amount of terpenes, not all of them are as prominent as the ones mentioned above.
-Here are a few suggestions on foods that can fill your tummy, help you relax, and hopefully mellow you out when too high:
+If you’re wondering what to do when too high, here are a few suggestions on foods that can fill your tummy, help you relax, and hopefully mellow you out:

 - High carb foods like pasta, bread, rice or potatoes.

 - Proteins, because nobody can feel the effects of cannabis after a big turkey dinner.

 Getting some foods in your body that won’t mess with your high may be the ticket you need to come back down to Earth.
 Although, there really is no scientific evidence that eating reduces the psychoactive properties of cannabis.
 For me, I will stick to my orange juice, or even a good squeeze of lemon could help to ease the anxiety.
 Others, like musician Neil Young, swear by black pepper, which can have a calming effect.